ESUG/esug.github.io/2025-Conference/slides/Readme.txt

 All slides are in PDF.
 Pablo's slides from Day 1 also have a folder with HTML and assets because he has many videos a stale PDF would make his presentation less meaningful

-We will upload Slides to Slideshare, too.
+Slides are on SlideShare: https://www.slideshare.net/esug/presentations